retune/festival-2018/_events/feld.md

     url: https://www.feld.is/

 intro: |
-  This open studio event offers a glimpse behind the scenes of FELD’s creative practice and projects, along with a talk and discussion about how speculative design scenarios can be used to explore new communication principles for the future.
+  This studio visit offers a glimpse behind the scenes of FELD’s creative practice and projects, along with a talk and discussion about how speculative design scenarios can be used to explore new communication principles for the future.

   From experiments on human-machine relationships to interactive exhibition design – come by and join us for an exciting afternoon that dives right into the future!